INFECTION AND IMMUNITY

-In this subject students are introduced to the relationships between microorganisms, humans and the public health implications.
-Topics include an overview of the lymphatic system: non-specific and adaptive aspects of the immune system: introductory microbiology of viruses, bacteria and protozoa: infections of the gut, respiratory tract, skin, urogenital tract, eye, nosocomial/community infections, infection prevention and control in hospitals and the community.
+In this subject students are introduced to the relationships between micro-organisms, and humans and the public health implications.
+Topics include an overview of the lymphatic system, non-specific and adaptive aspects of the immune system, micro-organisms (viruses, bacteria, protozoa & multicellular organisms), infections of the gut, respiratory tract, skin, urogenital tract, eye, nosocomial/community infections, infection prevention and control in hospitals and the community.

 SchoolSchool of Molecular Sciences/LIMS

 Available to Study Abroad StudentsYes